k-talo/double-press.el/README.md

 - With modifiers: hold the modifier(s) (e.g., `Meta`/`Ctrl`/`Alt`/`Super`) and quickly press the non-modifier key twice.
   - Example: hold `Meta` and press `.` twice quickly -> `<double> M-.`.
 - Do not double-tap the modifier itself; keep it held while double-pressing the target key.
-- The timeout (maximum interval between the two presses) is controlled by `double-press/timeout`.
+- The timeout (maximum interval between the two presses) is controlled by `double-press-timeout`.

 ---